jclmnop/distributed-iiot-poc/README.md

 NATS subjects for that sensor.

 ## Embedded
-Unfortunately this code is kind of redundant, because I was unable to get it to connect to the cluster on my own WiFi, despite getting it to work round my friend's house.
+~~Unfortunately this code is kind of redundant, because I was unable to get it to connect to the cluster on my own WiFi, despite getting it to work round my friend's house.~~

+I got it to work in the end.
+It's just using the internal temperature sensor for the CPU because the external temperature sensor I bought wasn't working and I didn't have time to figure out why, but it's able to receive poll requests from the polling provider that's hosted on the Cosmonic managed wasmCloud host (geographically located in the US, while the sensor is in the UK), and responds with the readings.

 It uses MQTT instead of NATS, but that's only because I couldn't find a micropython or `no-std` Rust NATS client.
 If I had more time I probably would